oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

 ## Introduction

-In this lab we will customize the environment that will be used to run the rest of the workshop.
+In this lab, we will customize the environment that will be used to run the rest of the workshop.

 > **Note**: Most components should have been pre-created.